-Where an academic extension is granted for any other reason, for example because you require additional time to complete a Master's degree before submitting your thesis, perhaps due to ill health, or you need additional time to complete a Master's by Research degree, you may need to make a new Tier 4 visa application from outside of the UK.
+Where an academic extension is granted for any other reason, for example because you require additional time to complete a Master's degree before submitting your thesis, perhaps due to ill health, or you need additional time to complete a Master's by Research degree, you may need to make a new student visa application from outside of the UK.
 Please contact us so that we can assess your individual situation and advise you accordingly.

 If you decide not to extend your visa because your visa is long enough to cover the extension period, or, if you have decided and have obtained approval from your academic department, to spend your extension period outside of the UK, please remember to submit 'proof of departure' before your visa expiry date so that you do not receive further reminder emails about your visa expiry date.

 You can make a student visa application within the UK if: